julienijs/Linguistic-complexity/README.md

 TBA

 #### Step 4: statistical analysis in R
-The output are graphs in .png format.
+The statistical analysis of the created datasets (input = EDGe_Zipped_Sizes.xlsx, morph_zipped_all.xlsx and synt_zipped_all.xlsx) is done by running complexity_analysis.R.
+The script calculates the morphological and syntactic complexity as specified above.
+The output of this script are graphs in .png format.
-TBA

 ## Further references
 For more about information theory and linguistic complexity see: